 Responses to products or services will always vary depending on cultural context.
 Using local language experts to report findings is key in bringing to light cross-cultural nuances that may otherwise be taken for granted via English translated customer responses and the use of analysts unfamiliar with the cultural environment of your customers.

-Impartial knowledge is key to nuances customer feedback:
+Impartial knowledge is key to nuanced customer feedback.

 It’s hugely important to ensuring an ‘eyes wide open’ approach to any research project to ensure complete impartial reporting.
 After all, you want completely honest and objective customer feedback.
 It is, therefore, a good idea to again rely on externals to assist you with both the survey design and reporting.